High-dose baclofen for alcohol treatment

 “High-dose baclofen induced complete and prolonged suppression of symptoms and consequences of alcohol dependence, and relieved anxiety,” he continued.
 “This model, integrating cure and well-being, should be tested in randomized trials, under medical surveillance.
 It offers a new concept: medication-induced, dose-dependent, complete and prolonged suppression of substance-dependence symptoms with alleviation of comorbid anxiety.”

-Although Ameisen reported success with high-dose baclofen and called for further trials, no trials have been reported at this time five years later.
+Although Ameisen reported success with high-dose baclofen for alcohol treatment and called for further trials, no trials have been reported at this time five years later.
 However, some trials have been conducted to test Ameisen’s model of baclofen therapy for cocaine addiction.
 Note that the discontinuation of baclofen itself may cause withdrawal symptoms similar to benzodiazepine or alcohol withdrawal symptoms, including hallucinations, confusion, agitation, insomnia, anxiety, depersonalization, and mood disturbances.
 Baclofen withdrawal symptoms are more likely with abrupt discontinuation.

 If you are interested in alternative methods for drug and alcohol recovery, click here to learn more about our non 12 step rehab services.

 Ameisen, O. Complete and prolonged suppression of symptoms and consequences of alcohol-dependence using high-dose baclofen: a self-case report of a physician.
 Alcohol and Alcoholism.
 2005; 40(2): 147-150.